codio/knowledge/source/instructors/admin/integration/lti1-3Canvas.rst

 LTI 1.3 for Canvas
 ==================

-On this page, you will find detailed step-by-step guidelines to help you with integrating your Canvas and Codio accounts.
-Along with connecting/mapping assignments in Canvas.
+On this page, you will find detailed step-by-step guidelines to help you integrate your Canvas and Codio accounts and connect assignments between the two applications.

 LTI version 1.3 improves upon version [LTI-1.1] by moving away from the use of OAuth 1.0a-style signing for authentication and towards a new security model, using OpenID Connect, signed JWTs, and OAuth2.0 workflows for authentication.
 As we have implemented the majority of these improvements already in Codio, we recommend using the LT1 1.1 integration instead of 1.3 unless your LMS specifically requires it, since it is much easier to set up using the Codio LTI App.